kartikeya-git/Quantum-Checkers/README.md

 # QuantumCheckers
- A game of Checkers demonstrating Quantum Mechanical phenomenon.
+ A game of Checkers demonstrating effects of Quantum Mechanical phenomenon.